 advanced Mo-Si-B alloys.

-  Reinke is an Associate Professor of Materials Science and Engineering at the University of Virginia.
+Reinke is a Professor of Materials Science and Engineering at the University of Virginia.

 Her research interests are in the area of carbon, semiconductor and metal nanostructures which are

 investigated using surface science methods, such as scanning probe microscopy (STM and AFM) and

 photoelectron spectroscopy.
 Nanostructures of interest are clusters, wires or even more complicated